-- identifying individuals qualified to become members of the Board of Directors; - recommending to the Board of Directors the persons to be nominated for election as directors and appointed to each of the Board's committees; and - reviewing and recommending to the Board of Directors a set of corporate governance principles; - reviewing and recommending to the Board of Directors the functions, duties and compositions of the committees of the Board of Directors; - annually reviewing and assessing the adequacy of the Nominating and Corporate Governance Committee charter; - reviewing and assessing any changes in director circumstances that may raise possible conflicts of interest; - evaluating the need for new director orientation and continuing education for existing directors; - annually performing an evaluation of the performance of the Nominating and Corporate Governance Committee; - conducting an annual self-evaluation to assess the Committee's purpose, duties and responsibilities; and - reviewing and evaluating the performance, operations, size and composition of the Board of Directors and committees.
+- identifying individuals qualified to become members of the Board of Directors; - recommending to the Board of Directors the persons to be nominated for election as directors and appointed to each of the Board's committees; and - reviewing and recommending to the Board of Directors a set of corporate governance principles; - reviewing and recommending to the Board of Directors the functions, duties and compositions of the committees of the Board of Directors; - annually reviewing and assessing the adequacy of the Nominating and Corporate Governance Committee charter; - reviewing and assessing any changes in director circumstances that may raise possible conflicts of interest; - evaluating the need for new director orientation and continuing education for existing directors; - conducting an annual self-evaluation to assess the Committee's purpose, duties and responsibilities; - reviewing and making recommendations to the Board of Directors regarding stockholder proposals submitted for inclusion in our annual Proxy Statement; and - reviewing and evaluating the performance, operations, size and composition of the Board of Directors and committees.

-During the year ended December 31, 2014, the Nominating and Corporate Governance Committee met six times.
-The Nominating and Corporate Governance Committee was created in its present form in connection with the Company's public offering, which closed on March 25, 2014.
+During the year ended December 31, 2015, the Nominating and Corporate Governance Committee met three times.